 Back on dry sand, meanwhile, the vast majority of the island’s beaches hold the EU Blue Flag award for their unmatched standards of cleanliness.
 The best on the island include Elafonissi Beach – beautiful white sand, with a touch of pink from the thousands of broken shells – Bali Beach, so-called because it is reminiscent of the heavenly Indonesian island, and Falassarna Beach, one of the best beaches not just in Crete but anywhere in Europe.
 Some of the most beautiful beaches in Crete are pretty remote, so you may want to rent a car in Crete to reach these beauty spots quickly and conveniently.

 4. Because it’s got something for everyone

 Coastal Malia on the other hand offers quaint gift shops, lovely cafés and bars and entertainment to keep you up all night if that is what you are after.
 But this town also has history to boast about in the shape of its own Minoan Palace – the third-largest such palace in Crete, built in a wonderful setting near the sea.

-5. Because it’s where Zeus, King of the Greek gods, was born
+5. Because Crete is where Zeus, King of the Greek gods, was born

 6. Because of Knossos